The Complexities of an Uninsured Truck Driver Case

 - Pain and suffering.

 Commercial trucks may weigh up to 80,000 pounds as compared to most passenger vehicles that are less than 4,000 pounds.
 This means that any crash between a large truck and a car or light truck usually leads to catastrophic damage to the vehicle and severe harm to the driver and passengers.
 It is not uncommon for accident victims to need treatment and rehabilitation for many years following the accident.
 The knowledgeable and caring Maine personal injury attorneys at Peter Thompson & Associates understand that any negotiated settlement or award must take into consideration the far-reaching consequences of the accident.
 We will sit down with you and find the legal strategy that works best for you and your family.
-To schedule a free initial consultation, call 1 (800) 804-2004.
+To schedule an initial consultation, call 1 (800) 804-2004.